maxhbr/LDBcollector/md/OFL-1.1.md

 Comments on (easy) usability
 ----------------------------

--   **↑**Is OSI Approved (source:
+-   **↑**“Is OSI Approved” (source:
     [SPDX](https://spdx.org/licenses/OFL-1.1.html "SPDX"))

--   **↑**The following restriction on distributions, which is part of OFL, has been widely accepted by open source projects when it is applied to fonts: 1) Neither the Font Software nor any of its individual components, in Original or Modified Versions, may be sold by itself. (source: [Debian Free Software Guidelines](https://wiki.debian.org/DFSGLicenses "Debian Free Software Guidelines"))
+-   **↑**“The following restriction on distributions, which is part of OFL, has been widely accepted by open source projects when it is applied to fonts: 1) Neither the Font Software nor any of its individual components, in Original or Modified Versions, may be sold by itself.” (source: [Debian Free Software Guidelines](https://wiki.debian.org/DFSGLicenses "Debian Free Software Guidelines"))

--   Per SPDX.org, this license was released 26 February 2007.
+-   “Per SPDX.org, this license was released 26 February 2007.
 This
-    license is OSI certified (source:
+    license is OSI certified ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/ofl-1.1.yml "Scancode"))

 Obligations